Steve-Tech/YAFI/README.md

 ### `[Errno 13] Permission denied: '/dev/cros_ec'`

 This error occurs when the udev rules are not installed or not working.
-Make sure you have copied the `60-cros_ec_python.rules` file to `/etc/udev/rules.d/` and reloaded the rules with `sudo udevadm control --reload-rules && sudo udevadm trigger`.
+Make sure you have installed the udev rules as described in the [Linux Installation](#linux) section.

 ### `Could not auto detect device, check you have the required permissions, or specify manually.`